-- 1. Internal verification of the course syllabus-specification, major piece of work (where applicable) and final examination for all taught courses at Ahlia University. - 2.
-Internal moderation of the marking for major piece of work (where applicable) and final examinations and the overall grade distribution for all taught courses (but excluding Undergraduate Project and Master's dissertation)
+1. Internal verification of the course syllabus-specification, major piece of work (where applicable) and final examination for all taught courses at Ahlia University (including courses as part of cross border qualifications)

+2. Internal moderation of the marking for major piece of work (where applicable) and final examinations and the overall grade distribution for all taught courses (but excluding

+Master's dissertation)